spryker/spryker-docs/docs/scos/user/features/202108.0/file-manager-feature-overview/file-uploader.md

 {% endinfo_block %}

-To add a file to the Shop App, follow the steps below:
+To add a file to the Shop App, do the following:

 1. Navigate to the **Back Office: Content Management > Pages**, select the required CMS Page and click **Edit Placeholders**: